martenframework/marten/docs/docs/development/applications.md

 A Marten **application** is a set of abstractions (defined under a dedicated and unique folder) that provides some set of features.
 These abstractions can correspond to [models](../models-and-databases), [handlers](../handlers-and-http), [templates](../templates), [schemas](../schemas/), etc.

 Marten projects always use one or many applications.
 Indeed, each Marten project comes with a default [main application](#the-main-application) that corresponds to the standard `src` folder: models, migrations, or other classes defined in this folder are associated with the main application by default (unless they are part of another _explicitly defined_ application).
-As projects grow in size and scope, it is generally encouraged to start thinking in terms of applications and how to split models, handlers, or features accross multiple apps depending on their intended responsibilities.
+As projects grow in size and scope, it is generally encouraged to start thinking in terms of applications and how to split models, handlers, or features across multiple apps depending on their intended responsibilities.

 Another benefit of applications is that they can be packaged and reused across multiple projects.
 This allows third-party libraries and shards to easily contribute models, migrations, handlers, or templates to other projects.

 ## Using applications

-The use of application must be manually enabled within projects: this is done through the use of the [`installed_apps`](./reference/settings#installedapps) setting.
+The use of applications must be manually enabled within projects: this is done through the use of the [`installed_apps`](./reference/settings#installedapps) setting.

 This setting corresponds to an array of installed app classes.
-Indeed, each Marten application must define a subclass of [`Marten::App`](pathname:///api/Marten/App.html) in order to specify a few things such as the application label (see [Creating applications](#creating-applications) for more information about this).
+Indeed, each Marten application must define a subclass of [`Marten::App`](pathname:///api/Marten/App.html) to specify a few things such as the application label (see [Creating applications](#creating-applications) for more information about this).
 When those subclasses are specified in the `installed_apps` setting, the applications' models, migrations, assets, and templates will be made available to the considered project.

 For example: